AmoebeLabs/swiss-army-knife-card-manual/docs/tutorials/10-step-tutorial-02-part1.md

 ##:sak-sak-logo: Step 3: Header, first column

-The header is divided into three colomns: the half circle with the icon, then the name and the state, and in the last header column the vertical line.
+The header is divided into three columns: the half circle with the icon, then the name and the state, and in the last header column the vertical line.

 Define the first column of the header: